panic buying

 ParknShop initially attracted attention by selling surgical masks and hand sanitizers online.
 However, netizens complained about the online shop’s inability to handle the surge in demand, resulting in hours-long waits.
 Wellcome faced similar issues with their online mask sales.

+Slider order (from left to right): Wellcome, Mannings, ParknShop, Watsons.
 Wellcome and Mannings do not address public needs of protective equipment during the epidemic.
+In contrast, the relevancy in online marketing of ParknShop and Watsons is higher.

 HKTVmall Builds an Inclusive Online Community